LuiCoro/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic HTML is basically tags like first, second, third, etc to layout the foundation of your project.
+This is useful for managing tasks and keeping your code nice and clean!
+This should always be your first task!

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Display:inline respect left and right margins and padding, but not top and bottom, they cannt have a width and height.
+Display:block  in the other hand respects all margins and paddings, also force a line to break after the block element, and will take up all width if not width is provided.

 3. What are the 4 areas of the box model?
+TRhe 4 areas to the box model are Padding Area, Content Area, Border Area, and Margin Area

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+Align-items: center is on the cross axis

 5. Explain why git is valuable to a team of developers.
+Git is useful beacuse you are able top all work as a team and be able to share each others work very effiecntly.
+Super useful on team projects that include alot of changing or code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.